trentmillar/trentmillar.github.com/_posts/2016-12-28-gitter-cheatsheet.md

 	/mark-all-read

-To start a prive conversation you can hover over the user's avatar or use the command:
+To start a private conversation you can hover over the user's avatar or use the command:

 	/query @username